 You can get from basic wireframes to beautiful designs in no time.
 You can work on the look of your user interfaces with vector drawing tools, grids, guides, colors, character styles, etc.

-- Components- You can create design elements to reuse across your XD file, or multiple XD files and push changes to all of them with changing the master component.
+- Components- You can create design elements to reuse across your XD file, or multiple XD files and push changes to all of them by changing the master component.

 - Responsive Resize – XD helps you resize groups of objects or components for different size screens and maintain relative placement and scale between objects.